AtharvChandratre/PrismBenchmarkAnalyzer/README.md

 Used to analyze internal prism benchmarks

 ## Before you run this:
-You need to install openpyxl by running `pip install openpyxl datetime` or something similar based on your installation of python.
+You need to install openpyxl by running `pip install openpyxl datetime pandas` or something similar based on your installation of python.

 ## Steps:
 * cd into the directory where this program is stored